 About This School

-In 2010, Independent Day School had 7 students for every full-time equivalent teacher.
+In 2014, Corbett Preparatory School of IDS had 7 students for every full-time equivalent teacher.
 The Florida average is 15 students per full-time equivalent teacher.

 Student Ethnicity (2008)

 My children did very well at IDS.
 The teachers gave them plenty of one-on-one attention and raised the bar on the curriculum for them.
 Prepared my one child to go on to a rigorous IB program in a public school and soar!
 And my other child did fabulous at a local private high school where he could play sports and thrive academically.
 I couldn't say enough about how well the IDS teachers prepared them.